My name is Ahimbisibwe Solomon, a born again Christian with a Diploma in Clinical Psychiatry.

 Anthony Kamau will be working in Yivu Abea Health Centre III as a Laboratory Technician

-David Okiiki will be working in Rushere Health Centre III as a Microbiologist
+David Okiiki will be working with Shalom Namutere project in Busia district as an environmentalist

 Kevin Ombima Will be working in the GLA office in the Programs Department

 Joseph Tsuma will be serving in Anyribu Health Centre III as a Clinical Officer.

 My name is ACOMO ALICE aged 24 years, a first born to a mother of five children.
 I grew up with my grandparents whom I knew for my parents until I was 5 years of age.
 My grandfather was a Church teacher who loved and served God.
 I unfortunately lost him to the political insurgency in the Northern part of Uganda in 2014.

 My grandfather’s commitment in the service of God gave me a strong foundation to know Jesus Christ.
 In October 2001 during a convention which took place in my village Palabek Kal, Lamwo district, I gave my life to Jesus Christ and I have never remained the same.

 By God’s help, I hold a Bachelor Degree in Quantitative economics which I completed from Gulu University in May 2015 and graduated in 2016.